scala/scala3/docs/docs/reference/symmetric-meta-programming.md

    represented as a typed abstract syntax tree.
 The interpreter can fall back to reflective calls when evaluating an application of a previously compiled method.
-If the splice excess is more than one, it would mean that a macro's implementation code (as opposed to the code it expands to) invokes other macros.
+If the splice excess is more than one, it would mean that a macro’s implementation code (as opposed to the code it expands to) invokes other macros.
 If macros are realized by interpretation, this would lead to towers of interpreters, where the first interpreter would itself interpret an interpreter code